singh-man/books/crackingTheCoding/16_moderate.md

 Let's think  through our  current algorithm.
 Searching through all values for the  main  string is fairly fast  (it takes O(n)  time).
 It's the  alternate string  that is so slow: O(n²) time.
 We should study how to optimize that.

-Suppose we have a pattem like aabab and we're comparing it to the string catcatgocatgo.
+Suppose we have a pattem like aabab and we're comparing it to the string catcatgocat go.
 Once we've picked "cat" as the value for a to try, then the a strings are going to take up nine characters (three a strings with length three each).
 Therefore, the b strings must take up the remaining four characters, with each having length two.
 Moreover, we actually know exactly where they must occur, too.
 If a is cat, and the pattern is aabab, then b must be go.

 In other words, once we've picked a, we've picked b too.
 There's no need to iterate.
 Gathering some basic stats on pattern (number of as, number of bs, first occurrence of each) and iterating through values for a (or whichever the main string is) will be sufficient.
 ```java